handsOnpipeline/btp-kyma-day2-operations/documentation/observe/monitor-custom-metrics-with-prometheus/README.md

 ### Variant 2: Create and Configure Grafana Cloud Account

-To add the custom Prometheus instance in Kyma cluster as the datasource to Grafana Cloud, we need to first enable external access to the service myprometheus-server.
+To add the custom Prometheus instance in the Kyma cluster as the datasource to Grafana Cloud, first we need to enable external access to the service myprometheus-server.

-Fist you have to set the environment variable `DOMAIN`:
+1. Set the environment variable `DOMAIN`:
 ```shell
 export DOMAIN=$(kubectl config view --minify -o jsonpath='{.clusters[].cluster.server}' | sed -E 's_^https?://api.__')
 ```

-Run following commands to expose the service:
+2. Run the following commands to expose the service:
 ```shell
 cat <<EOF | kubectl apply -f -
 apiVersion: networking.istio.io/v1beta1